-DUE TO SHELTER IN PLACE OUR TRAINING GOES ONLINE!
+DUE TO COVID-19 OUR TRAINING GOES ONLINE!

 This program is designed to give you the tools to safely and effectively lead prenatal and postnatal yoga classes with knowledge and confidence.
 You will learn sequencing and teaching skills, anatomy and physiology, restorative yoga, community building, pranayama, mindfulness, meditation and more.

 Along with the expertise of the lead teachers, each weekend we have a guest speaker addressing fundamental aspects of the prenatal and postpartum periods to better support mamas physically, mentally, emotionally and practically.

 After completing both modules you are eligible to attain a full 85-hour Prenatal Certification through Yoga Alliance.

 Friday, April 16~, 7:00 pm – 9:00 pm

 Saturday, April 17 ~ 10:00 am – 6:00 pm